 Based in essence on the same simulation and additive procedures, dental implant surgery is the most frequently demanded dental technique to replace untreatable teeth.

-SimScale Platform: A Perfect Fit for Healthcare
+The SimScale Simulation Platform: A Perfect Fit for Healthcare

-Safety First – Human skull impact – Helmet manufacturing is very important for human body protection in many activities.
-In this project, the impact of a human skull with and without helmet has been simulated by SimScale specialists.
-The geometry of skull provided by open public source has been edited and cleaned before uploading to the platform.
+Safety First – Impact on Human Skull.
+Helmet manufacturing is very important for human body protection in many activities and sports.
+In this project, the impact of a human skull with and without a helmet has been simulated by SimScale specialists.
+The geometry of skull—provided by open source—has been edited and cleaned before uploading to the platform.
 Due to symmetry, only one half of the skull was considered for the analysis.
 A nonlinear dynamic analysis was performed for the impact study.
-Initial velocity of 6.944 m/s (25 km/h) was adopted and the vonMises stress and total nonlinear strain magnitude in skull at highest impact point help you determine helmet and skull damage at maximum impact point.
+An initial velocity of 6.944 m/s (25 km/h) was adopted, while the von Mises stress and total nonlinear strain magnitude in the skull is used at highest impact point to help you determine helmet and skull damage at the maximum impact point.